 Heating, ventilation and air conditioning (HVAC) systems are not always visible and usually unnoticed.
 Yet they have an important role in virtually all buildings.
 Whether in hospitals, commercial and office buildings, universities, data centers, restaurants, hotels or museums - the aim everywhere is to improve indoor air quality and maintain it at a high level.
 The consequences are even more serious if these systems are not properly maintained.
 One example is "sick building syndrome," which is a real disease according to the U.S. National Library of Medicine National Institutes of Health.
 The term describes a situation in which residents of a building exhibit symptoms of illnesses that appear to be associated with spending too much time in a building - but no specific causes can be identified.
 This disease can be prevented in part by proper maintenance of ventilation systems.

-- Low initial resistance and slow pressure drop for energy savings
+- Low initial resistance and slow pressure drop increase under loading optimizes energy savings

-- Robustness of material – high degree of structural integrity
+- Robustness of materials – high degree of structural integrity

 - Non-shedding media